 Program sponsor: Northwestern

-This competitive summer fellowship program, sponsored by the Wanxiang Group, ULA, and ISEN, allows students to study renewable energy in the United States and China while gaining exposure to Chinese language and culture.
+This summer fellowship program, sponsored by the Wanxiang Group, GLO, and ISEN, allows students to study renewable energy in the United States and China while gaining exposure to Chinese language and culture.
 On-campus lectures and a visit to Wanxiang America Corporation’s solar panel manufacturing facility during a Saturday in spring quarter provide students with a foundation for understanding energy and sustainability within a comparative context.

 Wanxiang fellows begin their summer abroad experience with four weeks of courses at Peking University in Beijing and program excursions to historic sites.

 Students then participate in a two-week intensive program at Hangzhou Wanxiang Polytechnic, where they explore issues of energy technology and application through lectures by Wanxiang researchers and practitioners, as well as site visits.

 Students develop group projects on energy and sustainability topics of their choice and present these upon return to Northwestern in fall quarter.

 Professor Licheng Gu is the director of the NU in China programs in Beijing.
 Professor Gu started working with the NU in China programs from the very beginning and will be with students in Beijing for the duration of the program.
 Professor Gu teaches in the Department of Asian Languages and Cultures and serves as China Liaison for the Office of the Vice President for International Relations.
 He will be joined by assistant director Hongbing Zhang, prestigious faculty, and staff from the Office of International Relations at PKU.